-Ky. attorney general on Breonna Taylor’s case: ‘I understand as a Black man,’ but acting on outrage ‘is no justice’
+Ky. attorney general on Breonna Taylor case: ‘I understand as a Black man,’ but acting on outrage ‘is no justice’

 On Wednesday, Cameron left that kind of rhetoric behind.

-He approached the microphone masked against the coronavirus, and then, in a soft, serious tone, he took pains to present himself as a neutral, deliberate arbiter.
+He approached the microphone masked against the novel coronavirus, and then, in a soft, serious tone, he took pains to present himself as a neutral, deliberate arbiter.
 A finder of fact.
 Someone who believes that “the criminal law is not meant to respond to every sorrow and grief” and that “criminal justice isn’t the quest for revenge.”

 But race was a key reason he was standing at the podium.
 It was why this shooting death put him in charge of an escalated, intensely watched investigation.
 Though Cameron never mentioned the race of the officers who killed Taylor, he did address the central role race has played in public perceptions of his investigation.